thisisjihyun/interview/README.md

 State Management
 - Initially, I used `useState` and `props` for state management.
 However, as the app grew, I found props drilling for shared states (Cart and Products) across components.
 To address this, I transitioned to using `Context`.
 While Redux could be considered, I don't think it's necessary for this one.
 If the app expands to handle different product types (e.g. bicycles, scooters, roller skates), `Redux` would be a better choice.

+Local storage for Cart Items
+- To persist the cart state after closing the browser, I used local storage. `sessionStorage` wasn't sufficient, as I needed a more permanent solution with key-value pairs.
+As the application scales, this approach can still be used to minimize server calls and improve performance.

 BE
 - While I'm more familiar with GraphQL, I used REST APIs here since they were quicker to implement.